ConstructorSC/MosqueManagement/README.md

 Required software:
   1. Visual Studio IDE

-For problem solving 2, the 3 functions that implement design by construst are register, login and logout function.
+For problem solving 2, the 3 functions that implement design by contract are register, login and logout function.
 Please refer to UserController.cs file in MosqueManagement > Controllers > UserController.cs.